This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 If it’s time to stop driving your career and success to help others for a bit, then taking a year off work to volunteer is a great option for a gap year.

-• GVI tackles critical local and global issues by providing education and training programs around the world.
+Gap year programmes: GVI tackles critical local and global issues by providing education and training programs around the world.
 Their gap year for adults programmes range from community development in Sri Lanka to marine conservation in the Seychelles and everything in between.

-• The Peace Corps offer volunteering opportunities in agriculture, the environment, community economic development, health, education and youth development.
+Volunteering: The Peace Corps offer volunteering opportunities in agriculture, the environment, community economic development, health, education and youth development.
 Whatever your skill set, it can be put to good use in one of their programmes across the world.

-I want full-on adventure…
+I want a full-on adventure…

 Now it gets exciting!
-If you’re looking for adventure travel oversees, there are some awesome ways to get your kicks, whether you’re taking a gap year at 60 or a gap year at 35!
+If you’re looking for adventure travel overseas, there are some awesome ways to get your kicks, whether you’re taking a gap year at 60 or a gap year at 35!

-• Sail the world!
-If you don’t have a yacht or the means to buy one, check out Semesters at Sea who operate a programme for lifelong learners.
+Sail the world: If you don’t have a yacht or the means to buy one, check out Semesters at Sea who operate a programme for lifelong learners.

 If you’re lucky, you may have a nest egg built up and have paid off your mortgage.
-Taking a gap year at 55 may work if you have a UK private pension from which you can take a lump sum to fund early retirement travel.
+Taking a gap year at 55 may work if you have a UK private pension from which you can take a tax-free lump sum to fund early retirement travel.

 Consider renting your property for a steady monthly income during your gap year.
 If you have equity, you may want to sell for a lump sum you can draw on or invest.